vidyar/docs-1/sources/config.rst

 .. code-block:: bash

-  - git push heroku yourbranch:master
+  - git push -f heroku yourbranch:master

-However, Shippable sets its local repository in such a way that the current branch is always seen as ``master``, no matter how it is called in your remote repository.
-For this reason, make sure to always use only remote branch name when deploying to Heroku:
+During the build, you can access the name of the branch as ``BRANCH`` variable, so the invocation would look as follows.
+We are forcing push here, as it can happen that builds (and pushes) can alternate between the branches, so plain push would fail due to divergent histories.

 .. code-block:: bash

-  - git push heroku master
+  - git push -f heroku $BRANCH:master

 Using ClearDB MySQL database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^